Temps and termites are on the rise. Schedule your free inspection today.

 • Do you have screens on your windows and doors?
 Are there gaps around the frame or holes in the actual screening?

-• Do you have gaps under doors in & out of the house, garage doors, shed doors?
+• Do you have gaps under external doors, garage doors, shed doors?
 If so, weather stripping can be an effective way to seal these.

-• Are there are holes, cracks or crevices in the brick or plaster work of your house?
+• Are there holes, cracks or crevices in the brick or plasterwork of your house?

 • Are there any holes, cracks and crevices between patio areas or pathways and your house?
 Drainage areas in patios are a perfect point of entry.